Travel Guide to Kedarnath Temple

 GMVN (Garhwal Vayu Mandal Nigam) the government authorized tents were also operational at Kedarnath but they were far from Kedarnath Temple and charges were Rs.900/- per bed for 6 Bedded huts, Rs.
 750/- per bed for 10 Bedded huts and Rs.
 300/- for tents, with common sharing washrooms.

-We stayed at Agra Bhawan, just next to the Temple, where a four-bed room with attached washroom costed us Rs.
+We stayed at Agra Bhawan, just next to the Temple, where a four-bedroom with attached washroom costed us Rs.
 3000/- and 1 bucket of hot water costs around Rs.80/-.
-Another good option we recommend to stay is Himachal Bhawan just opposite to Agra Bhawan and near to Temple.
+Another good option we recommend to stay in Himachal Bhawan just opposite Agra Bhawan and near to Temple.

 Food and Market at Kedarnath Dham

-20-25 steps down from the Kedarnath Temple is a food shop which serves Indian food, Tea, snacks, etc. Just opposite to it there was another operational Dhabha.
+20-25 steps down from the Kedarnath Temple is a food shop that serves Indian food, Tea, snacks, etc. Just opposite to it there was another operational Dhabha.

 Another option for getting food is the guest house or Bhawan, where you are staying at but we opted to have it in the market itself.

-Here, the Day temperatures varies between 5- 10 degrees Celsius whereas the night temperatures can go low to -5 degree Celsius too.
+Here, the Day temperatures vary between 5- 10 degrees Celsius whereas the night temperatures can go low to -5 degree Celsius too.

 What you need to wear for Kedarnath Trek

-For Kedarnath trip, one needs to pack and wear clothes in layers.
-While walking or at some places you may feel hot and removing layers but be really cautious.
+For the Kedarnath trip, one needs to pack and wear clothes in layers.
+While walking or at some places, you may feel hot and removing layers but be really cautious.
 The clothes you must wear are: